flcbraga/WeatherPy/README.md

 2) Humidity and cloudiness do not seem to be correlated to latitude as there is a relatively uniform spread across the different latitude points.

-3) The majority of cities have a wind speed under 20 mph.
+3) The majority of cities have a wind speed below 20 mph.

 ```python